 The College may revoke or refuse to issue a parking permit without prior notice.
 All outstanding parking violations or penalties must be satisfactorily settled before a permit is issued or renewed.
 Parking permits may be revoked for nonpayment of parking fines.

 All vehicles entering Mills College property must either display, or stop and obtain, a valid parking permit.
-Mills annual parking permit is a static cling decal designed to be placed inside the lower left corner (drivers side) of the front windshield.
+Static cling decal or sticker permits are designed to be placed inside the lower left corner (drivers side) of the front windshield.
 Vehicles displaying their permits improperly are subject to enforcement action, including parking citations and fines.

 A valid permit is a current year parking permit issued to faculty, staff, students, visitors, and regular guests of Mills College, or a daily or extended guest permit issued by the Department of Public Safety.
 An expired permit may not substitute for a valid permit.